Skip to main content

 Be honest about these gaps before migrating:

-4. Bookmarks/outlines. react-pdf can generate PDF bookmarks.
+2. <Note> component. react-pdf supports PDF annotations via <Note>.
 Forme does not support this yet.

 Migration checklist

-1. Replace @react-pdf/renderer imports with @forme/react and @forme/core
+1. Replace @react-pdf/renderer imports with @formepdf/react and @formepdf/core

 3. Replace fixed prop + absolute positioning with <Fixed position="header"> or <Fixed position="footer">